 - Witness To The Execution a made for TV movie about a fictional television network's attempt to make executions a pay-per-view event.

-- In the first movie of The Mummy Trilogy, Evy rescues Rick O'Connell in the middle of his public hanging in the prison courtyard.
+- The Mummy (1999): Evy rescues Rick O'Connell in the middle of his public hanging in the prison courtyard.

 - The film version of The Crucible, there is a series of public hangings in which the crowd is at first excited and later miserable after so many have died because of the witch trials.